albertholee/main/README.md

 # Technical Competency Demo

-Welcome, you have landed on the github repo for Albert Lee
+Welcome, you have landed on the github repo page of Albert Lee

 This repo showcases the coding capabilities for Albert Lee on SQL and Python